 Words Sometimes Fail Us

-Words inadequately capture the intense life of Sister Pauline Grady whose 89 years encompassed her roles as teacher, writer, librarian, translator, social activist and prison chaplain.
-Born in Farmer City, Illinois on December 12, 1917 and baptized Margaret, she was the youngest child of Thomas and Julia (Kleiss) Grady.
+Words inadequately capture the intense life of Sr. Pauline Grady whose 89 years encompassed her roles as teacher, writer, librarian, translator, social activist and prison chaplain.
+Born in Farmer City, IL, on December 12, 1917, and baptized Margaret, she was the youngest child of Thomas and Julia (Kleiss) Grady.
 She was given the name Mary Pauline as she made first vows on July 2, 1934.
 She made final vows five years later.

 She taught grade school for four years and earned a bachelor’s degree in English from Saint Louis University in 1941 and a master’s in 1943.
 She taught English and was the librarian for 27 years St. Teresa Academy in East St. Louis.